 Instead of spending time combing through various notepads, piles, and drawers or just resetting your passwords every time you forget them, it can help to consolidate all your passwords with a password manager.

+When you organize your passwords, you must do so in a safe manner.
+This means more than just your notebook full of domain name and passwords – it means using a secure online password manager.
 A good password manager can work across devices and operating systems so that you have one less issue to worry about.
 Most will allow you to turn on multi-factor authentication so you can be sure that you’re the only one who can log in.
 Then, you’ll have stronger security and more peace of mind.

 9. Get ready for growth